Minty-Crisp/AUXL/README.md

 # v0.3 Brief Overview of Major Updates So Far : :fire:
 ## System
-- AUXL is now divided into 5 main files called System, Support, Extras, Shaders and Scenes to hold all needed components.
 - Added Save/Load/Reset system to store profile, date/time/visit, location, support of auxl object flags and more.
 - Generate new Core Data, Core or Layer from a previously existing object with overwrite protection and customization support via auxl.coreDataFromTemplate(), auxl.coreFromTemplate() and auxl.layerFromTemplate().
 - Each object generator component has a rebuild function to regenerate all defined objects upon system reset without reloading the webpage.